StoccoDavide/LEM-LAST/README.md

-# LULEM
+# LULEM (LU Decomposition Large Expressions Management)

 This is a module for the `LULEM` (LU decomposition with Large Expression Management) package.
-It contains the functions to solve systems of linear equations with large symbolic expressions.
-The module uses the LU decomposition to solve the system of equations.
-It is hopefully an improved version of the code provided in the Wenqin Zhou's PhD thesis *Symbolic Computation Techniques for Solving Large Expressions*.
+It contains the functions to solve linear systems of equations with large symbolic expressions.
+The module uses a Lower-Diagonal-Upper (LDU) decomposition with full pivoting to solve the system of equations using the `LEM` (Large Expressions Management) package to avoid expression swell.

+The code in this repository is hopefully an improved version of the code provided in Wenqin Zhou's PhD thesis *Symbolic Computation Techniques for Solving Large Expressions*.

 We would like to thank *Jacques Carette* for providing the original code that we used to develop this module.

+## Dependencies

+The `LULEM` Maple package depends on the `LEM` (Large Expressions Management) package.
+This package contains functions to avoid expression swell

 ## Installation

+Firstly, install the dependency.
+The `LEM` package is freely available at this [link](https://github.com/StoccoDavide/LEM).
+For the installation of this dependency package, refer to the instructions present on the repository homepage.

 To install the package you must have first installed Maple.
-Then copy the released MLA (Maple Library Archive) file `LULEM.mla` in the toolbox folder of Maple installation, which should be:
+Then navigate to the toolbox folder of Maple installation, which should be:
 - OSX: `/Library/Frameworks/Maple.framework/Versions/Current/toolbox`;
 - Windows: `C:/Programs/Maple/toolbox/`;
 - Linux: `???` (if you managed to install Linux probably you know better than me where is the right folder 🫡).

-If the toolbox folder does not exist, create it.
+If the `toolbox` folder does not exist, create it.

+Make a folder named `LULEM` and inside this folder create another one named `lib`.
+Copy the latest [released](https://github.com/StoccoDavide/LULEM/releases) MLA (Maple Library Archive) file `LULEM.mla` in the `lib` that you have just created.

-Then load the library in a Maple worksheet or document by typing:
+Then test the library in a Maple worksheet or document by typing:
 ```
 > with(LULEM);
 ```
+Alternatively, you can use the `test.mw` file provided in the repository.
 If the package is loaded without errors, it is done!

 ## Usage